Chapman University: School of Communication

-Fowler School of Engineering

-The Fowler School of Engineering is the newest school within Chapman University.
-Majors within the school include a BS in Computer Engineering, BS in Computer Science, BS in Data Science, BS in Electrical Engineering, and BS in Software Engineering.
-Several other minors, such as Game Development Programming, are also housed within the school as well as several graduate programs.
-The school is housed in Chapman's new Swenson Hall of Engineering, which comprises various lab and maker spaces.

-Brandman University

-Brandman University was a separate, fully accredited, university within the Chapman University System, which had over 25 campuses throughout California and Washington, and a campus online.
-In September 2021, Brandman reaffiliated with the University of Massachusetts System via a change of control agreement and rebranded as University of Massachusetts Global (UMass Global).
+Student life

+Chapman University has an active Greek life community, consisting of national sororities and fraternities.

 Rankings and admissions

 In U.S. News & World Report's 2020 rankings of the best colleges in America, the university was moved from the master's-level universities in the Western region to the National Universities group, with a debut ranking of tied at 125th.
 The reclassification was due to Chapman's elevation to R2 status by Carnegie Classification of Institutions of Higher Education in recognition of its high research activity.
 U.S. News uses the Carnegie Classifications for its categorization of universities.